 BlueAware / BlueDar.
-While all subjects in our experiment will have given their explicit consent to participate, data is also being collected about devices carried by people who are not directly participating in the experiment.
-However, we are operating under the assumption that when a device is consciously turned to 'visible'

-mode, the user is aware and accepting of the fact that others can detect his or her presence.
+While all subjects in our experiment will have given their explicit consent to participate, their phones, as well as BlueDar, can also collect data from devices carried by people who are not directly participating in the experiment.
+However, we are operating under the assumption that when a device is consciously turned to 'visible' mode, the user is aware and accepting of the fact that others can detect his or her presence.

 Serendipity.
 The privacy concerns involving Serendipity are numerous.
 Providing a service that supplies nearby strangers with a user's name and picture is rife with liability and privacy issues.
 Utmost care must be made to ensure this service never jeopardizes a user's expectation of privacy.
 As discussed above, several measures have been taken to assuage some of these concerns.
-Whether it is through proximity webpages, anonymous SMS chat, or simply limiting interactions to users within a friends-of-friends trust-network, it is clear that Serendipity needs to make as many privacy-protecting tools available as possible in order to maintain user diversity, and most importantly, keep everyone safe.
+Whether it is through proximity webpages, anonymous SMS chat, or simply limiting interactions to users within a friends-of-friends trust-network, it is clear that Serendipity needs to make as many privacyprotecting tools available as possible in order to maintain user diversity, and most importantly, keep everyone safe.

-6 Future Applications
+7 Future Applications